 Very quickly on the ground I realised that there was a lot more to Japan than meets the eye.
 I started learning Japanese to a higher level and this helped me improve my jobs from eikaiwa, to an international school in Nagoya, then a world famous kindergarten in Tokyo.

 After working in Japan for nearly 4 years, I decided that being a full-time teacher wasn’t enough for me – so I went part-time at my job, and found enough part-time jobs to stitch together and make as much as I was making last year, but only working 15-20 hours a week.
 The rest of the time I spend working on Live Work Play Japan and my other side businesses.

-This gives me plenty of time to hang out with my girlfriend, visit family around the world and take time off when I want to.
+This gives me plenty of time to hang out with my friends, visit family around the world and take time off when I want to.
 I enjoy my lifestyle and learning about business and entrepreneurship in Tokyo.